danialafjeh/Run-My-Projects-Locally/README.md

 - [Django Projects | Run Dockerized Projects](#dockerized-projects-setup-guide)

-🌹 If a project is not Dockerized, Windows OS is recommended.
+🌹 If a project is not Dockerized, Windows OS is recommended.<br>
 🌹 If the project is an API project, after running server, use softwares like postman or insomnia to test and work with API's endpoints.

 <hr>